How Is Materialise Becoming Greener? Through ISO 14001

 7 min read

-Reducing the impact Materialise has on the environment is a complex task – it ranges from thinking about the plastics used in 3D-printed parts, to the commute of its employees, to what happens in case of an emergency.
-Materialise’s Director of Quality Management, Risk and Compliance, Ward Callens, is heading a team that is using ISO 14001 as a system to reduce Materialise’s footprint.
-In the interview below, he describes the ins and outs of what this certification actually means, and the important role that sustainability plays at Materialise.
+Reducing the impact Materialise has on the environment is a complex task — it ranges from thinking about the plastics used in 3D-printed parts to the commute of its employees to what happens in case of an emergency.
+Materialise’s Director of Quality Management, Risk, and Compliance, Ward Callens, heads a team that uses ISO 14001 to reduce Materialise’s footprint.
+In the interview below, he describes the ins and outs of what this certification actually means and the important role that sustainability plays at Materialise.

 What exactly is ISO 14001?

 ISO 14001 is an environmental management system.
 When you pass the external audit, you get a certification to state that your system is in compliance with a generally accepted international standard.
 That’s true for all ISO certifications.
 We already have certifications for quality management systems — in medical, in software, in general manufacturing, and specifically for aerospace, etc. And a few years ago, we added this one for the environment.
 And what it means is not necessarily that we are a green company or that we make green products, but rather that we have a system in place to assess, control, and lower the impact we have on the environment in general.

 You first have to start with a full analysis to know every possible environmental impact the company has.
 So that can be in terms of garbage and pollution, or in terms of leaks or what can be put into the water, air, or soil.
 But it also includes other things, like noise, odor, and so forth.